koolkid90/tritopiamakepleasure/README.md

 # tritopiamakepleasure
 Ideal RNG — live hash of the nanosecond.
 No state.
 No hack.
 No repetition.

+P.S. realization - it's just joke-prototype for visualisation of conception

 What is this

 This is not a random number generator.